About the Medical School Integration

 -

 The specific implementation of the envisioned medical schools still requires more detailed planning about admissions, curriculum, campus culture, accreditation, residency placements, fiscal matters, administrative structure, governance, nomenclature, branding, and faculty affairs practices.
+Stay updated on the progress.

 -

-Once integrated, students will not be forced to attend one campus over another nor will they be forced to rotate at the other campus for clerkship.
+Once integrated, students will not be forced to attend one campus over another, nor will they be forced to rotate at the other campus for clerkship.

 -

 The results of the data collected by Rutgers Health and ECG consulting firm indicate that the risk of negatively impacting student placement is low.
 In this process, they collected and reviewed detailed residency match data for NJMS and RWJMS graduates for 2018 through 2022 and surveyed GME programs.
 Given this initial review, integrating NJMS and RWJMS in and of itself would not limit GME opportunities for graduating medical students.
-Despite this review, we share this as a priority area that will need to be considered as we create the structure of the medical school.
+Despite this review, we share this as a priority area that must be considered as we create the structure of the medical school.

 The bottom line is that competition for students graduating from U.S.-based allopathic schools is fierce and focused on individual qualifications, with no explicit or implicit limits on the number of residents selected from a given school.